 Medical Research Organisation - Distributor of Supplies to Research Laboratories - 10 users

 The key development for Baker was to coordinate their Purchasing function with stock on hand and forecast demand from their laboratories.
-Because of strong involvement from management, and by making use of Perennial for the purposes it was designed for, Baker was able to reduce average stock of supplies on hand by 150%, from around $200,000 to just $50,000.
-The dollars may not be that big, but the principles are the same.
+Because of strong involvement from management, and by making use of Perennial for the purposes it was designed for, Baker was able to reduce average stock of supplies on hand by more than 50%.

 In essence, they were able to implement just-in-time purchasing using the Perennial ERP Stock Reorder Replenishment programs that were originally developed for Furncraft, and were further enhanced by customizations for Baker.

 Commercial Property Maintenance Services - 30 users

 Programmed Maintenance Services needed to upgrade from an old legacy system, and because of the nature of their business activities, decided that they had to develop their own Contracts Administration system.

 They chose Progress OpenEdge for this large development project, and were keen to integrate the Contracts Administration system that they would develop in-house, with an already existing Progress-based application that included Sales Order, Purchase Order and Inventory Management, as well as the Financial applications (General Ledger, Accounts Receivable, Accounts Payable and Cash Book).